collo-kaveva/collo-kaveva/README.md

 - 👋 Hi, I’m collins
 - 👀 I’m interested in tech
 - 🌱 I’m currently learning computer science
 - 💞️ I’m looking to collaborate on programming
+- I am a certified penetration tester with deep interest in cyber security.
 - 📫 How to reach me gmail addres @ckaveva@gmail.com
   - ⚡ Fun fact: ...coding is fun